-For more details, including how to figure the amount allocable to the excluded income, see Pub.
+For more details, including how to figure the amount allocable to the excluded income, see chapter 4 of Pub.
 570.

 Note.
 Generally, you may take a deduction for each exemption you are entitled to claim.
 This deduction is not considered allocable to the excluded income.